What's in a name? Islamic banking rebrands in attempt to go mainstream

 "Rebranding is an essential part of widening the appeal of the industry, whether we call it ethical, alternative or sustainable finance," said Yerlan Baidaulet, a member of the board of executive directors at the Saudi Arabia-based Islamic Development Bank, a multilateral institution.

 "Our mindset has to be global, we have to think wider in terms of customer appeal.
-Why monopolise the concept and keep calling it only Islamic?"
+Why monopolize the concept and keep calling it only Islamic?"

 GROWTH